OMerkel/Fanorona/README.md

 There are two types of captures, either by approaching or withdrawal.
-If a capturing checker is moved towards an adjacent free field with an opponent's checker in straight line of movement it will capture the opponent's checker and all opponent's checkers following in line until a free space, own checker or board edge breaks this line.
+If a capturing checker is moved towards an adjacent free field with an opponent's checker in straight line of movement then it will capture the opponent's checker and all opponent's checkers following in line until a free space, own checker or board edge breaks this line.
 Here it is capturing the checker or group of checkers by approaching these.
 Alternatively a capturing checker can be